Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 “Drivers hate seeing each other on the road.
 They have a fit!
 They all talk to each other and show each other their routes.
 They get really upset,” one customer told me.

-Drivers also dislike getting off the highway for just a couple stops.
-They prefer clean clusters where they drive a long leg in the beginning and end, so they can focus their work in a dense area.
+Delivery drivers also dislike getting off the highway for just a couple of stops.
+They often prefer to drive a long leg at the beginning and end of their route, so they can focus their work in a dense area.

 Drivers have to get off the road, do two stops, then keep driving – they hate it!